Michiko Kakutani: Later work

 In 2018, Kakutani published a book criticizing the Trump administration titled The Death of Truth: Notes on Falsehood in the Age of Trump.
-In it, Kakutani draws parallels between postmodern philosophy and the number of false statements made by Trump.
+In it, Kakutani draws parallels between postmodern philosophy and the number of false or misleading statements made by Trump.
 In an interview for the book, she argued:

 Kakutani's second book, Ex-Libris: 100+ Books to Read and Re-Read, an essay collection about books that she considers personally and culturally influential, was published in 2020.

+In 2024, Kakutani published her third book, The Great Wave: The Era of Radical Disruption and the Rise of the Outsider.

 Personal life

 Kakutani is a fan of the New York Yankees.
 As of 2018, she lives on the Upper West Side of Manhattan.

 During her career at The New York Times, Kakutani developed a reputation as an extremely private person who was seldom seen in public, with articles describing her as "mysterious" and "reclusive".
 Shawn McCreesh, writing in New York magazine, said that "you were likelier to have seen a snow leopard in Manhattan than to meet Kakutani in the wild".
 However, upon the publication of The Death of Truth, Kakutani began giving interviews to print outlets, though she declined to appear on television.